-Your enemy isn’t the lady from another church who believes in abortion.
-Or a Christian writer who is 100% certain that she has the scoop on Rapture that differs from yours.
-Or the teenage boy around the corner who said something inappropriate to your daughter.
-Or the politician who believes Jesus would happily turn water into wine at a same-sex wedding.
+The lady from another church who believes in abortion isn’t your enemy any more than the Christian writer who is 100% certain that she has the scoop on Rapture that differs from yours.
+Your beef isn’t with the teenage boy around the corner who said something inappropriate to your daughter.
+The politician who believes Jesus would happily turn water into wine at a same-sex wedding isn’t your nemesis.

 No matter what name people choose to give it, any other spirit is the enemy of God.
 Do you think the Holy Spirit will ever deny the truth of God’s Word or speak falsely of God the Father or Jesus Christ the Son?

 The Apostle John requires those who seek to be holy as Christ is holy (1 Peter 1:13-16) to “Test the spirits.”